-Eligibility - Age 55 with 30 years credited service; or age 60 with 10 years credited service.
-For Member Investment Plan (MIP) members, any age with 30 years credited service; or age 60 with 10 years credited service; or age 60 with 5 years of credited service provided member worked through 60th birthday and has credited service in each of the last 5 years.
-For Pension Plus (PPP) members, age 60 with 10 years of credited service.
+Eligibility - A Basic plan member may retire at age 55 with 30 years credited service; or age 60 with 10 years credited service.
+For Member Investment Plan (MIP) members, age 46 with 30 years credited service; or age 60 with 10 years credited service; or age 60 with 5 years of credited service provided member worked through 60th birthday and has credited service in each of the last 5 years.
+For Pension Plus Plan (PPP) members, age 60 with 10 years of credited service.